-Drug Name FDA-Approved Indications Pre-Clinical Data/Mechanism of Action/Rationale for Use in COVID-19 Clinical Data for COVID-19, SARS, or MERS (Find clinical trials on ClinicalTrials.gov) Blood-Derived P roducts COVID-19 Convalescent Plasma The FDA has provided recommendations for the use of COVID-19 convalescent plasma through EINDs for individual patients, traditional INDs, or expanded access INDs.
-The FDA has also approved a national expanded access program for the use of convalescent plasma for the treatment of patients with COVID-19.
-Clinicians can refer to the National COVID-19 Convalescent Plasma Project website for more information on that specific program and other trials evaluating convalescent plasma.
-Plasma donated from individuals who have recovered from COVID-19 includes antibodies to SARS-CoV-2.1 Thousands of U.S. patients have received convalescent plasma through clinical trials, expanded access treatment trials, and EIND applications.
+Drug Name FDA-Approved Indications Pre-Clinical Data/Mechanism of Action/Rationale for Use in COVID-19 Clinical Data for COVID-19, SARS, or MERS (Find clinical trials on ClinicalTrials.gov) Blood-Derived P roducts COVID-19 Convalescent Plasma • Convalescent plasma is not approved by the FDA.
+It has received an EUA from the FDA for the treatment of hospitalized patients with COVID-19.1 Both High Titer (i.e., Ortho VITROS SARS-CoV-2 IgG tested with signal-to-cutoff ratio ≥12) and Low Titer COVID-19 Convalescent Plasma are authorized for use.2,3 Please refer to the FDA's Recommendations for Investigational COVID-19 Convalescent Plasma website for guidance on the transfusion of investigational convalescent plasma while blood establishments develop the necessary operating procedures • Plasma donated from individuals who have recovered from COVID-19 includes antibodies to SARS-CoV-2.4 Thousands of U.S. patients have received convalescent plasma through clinical trials, expanded access treatment trials, and EIND applications.
 However, the standards and methods for screening donated plasma for SARS-CoV-2 binding and neutralizing antibodies have not been established.
 The variability in SARS-CoV-2 antibody levels in donor plasma may impact the product's efficacy.
-Clinical data are currently insufficient to evaluate the efficacy of convalescent plasma. • Open-Label, Randomized Clinical Trial of Convalescent Plasma in 103 Hospitalized Patients With Severe or Life-Threatening COVID-19: Investigators conducted an open-label, randomized clinical trial of convalescent plasma versus SOC for patients with severe or life-threatening laboratory-confirmed COVID-19 in 7 medical centers in Wuhan, China, from February 14-April 1, 2020.
+Currently, there are insufficient data from well-controlled, adequately powered, randomized clinical trials to evaluate the efficacy and safety of convalescent plasma for the treatment of COVID-19. • Open-Label, Randomized Clinical Trial of Convalescent Plasma in 103 Hospitalized Patients With Severe or Life-Threatening COVID-19: Investigators conducted an open-label, randomized clinical trial of convalescent plasma versus SOC for patients with severe or life-threatening laboratory-confirmed COVID-19 in 7 medical centers in Wuhan, China, from February 14-April 1, 2020.
 The primary outcome was time to clinical improvement within 28 days, which was defined as patient discharged alive or a reduction of 2 points on a 6-point disease severity scale.
-Only plasma units with SARS-CoV-2 viral spike-receptor binding domain-specific IgG titer ≥ 1:640 were transfused.
+Only plasma units with SARS-CoV-2 viral spike-receptor binding domain-specific IgG titer ≥1:640 were transfused.
 The median dose of ABO-compatible convalescent plasma was 200 mL.
 The time from symptom onset to randomization was 27 days in the treatment group and 30 days in the control group.
 Due to control of the COVID-19 outbreak in Wuhan, the trial was terminated early after 103 of the planned for 200 patients were enrolled.
 The convalescent plasma and control groups were well balanced by age (median age of 70 years vs. 69 years, respectively), but the control group had a higher proportion of men (65%) than the convalescent plasma group (52%).
 Baseline severity scores (45 patients had severe disease and 58 had life-threatening disease) and use of concomitant therapies were similar between the 2 groups.
 There was no significant difference between the groups in the primary outcome of time to clinical improvement within 28 days (HR 1.40; 95% CI, 0.79-2.49; P = 0.26).
-Among those with severe disease, 91% of the convalescent plasma recipients and 68% of the control patients improved by Day 28 (difference 23%; OR 1.34; 95% CI, 0.98-1.83; P = 0.07).
-Among those with life-threatening disease, 21% of the convalescent plasma recipients and 24% of the control patients improved by Day 28 (difference in 28-day mortality between the groups (16% vs. 24% for the treatment and control groups, respectively; OR 0.65; 95% CI, 0.29-1.46; P = 0.30).
-At 24, 48, and 72 hours, the rate
+Among those with severe disease, 91% of the convalescent plasma recipients and 68% of the control patients improved by Day 28 (difference -3.4%; OR 0.86; 95% CI, 0.33-2.24; P = 0.75).
+There was no significant difference in 28-day mortality between the groups (16% vs. 24% for the treatment and control groups, respectively; OR 0.65; 95% CI, 0.29-1.46; P = 0.30).
+At 24, 48, and 72 hours, the rates of negative SARS-CoV-2 viral PCR were significantly higher in the convalescent plasma group than in the contr